Derham Body Company

 Derham Body Company of Philadelphia was a custom coachbuilding company founded by Irish wheelwright Joseph Derham (1865–1928) in 1887 to make carriages.
 As automobiles became more popular their clientele asked Derham to provide bodies for their cars.
 It was claimed only New York's Brewster had a similar reputation.

 Following World War II Derham's business steadily declined.
 Most competitors had already been destroyed by the Great Depression.
-After the retirement of the last of the founder's sons in 1971 the entire premises were used as a Ferrari dealership.
+After the retirement of the last of the founder's sons in 1971 the entire premises were used as a Porsche-Audi and Ferrari dealership.

 Carriages

 Derham's Landaus, Victorias, Meadowbrooks, Phaetons and Broughams were much in demand by Philadelphia's élite.
 Their requirements changed to automobile bodies.

 Automobile bodies

 To cope with the increased activity Derham required larger premises so a purpose-built plant was erected in Rosemont, Pennsylvania where many of their customers lived.